Dimpleh21/TeamBitBrewers/README.md

 3. MedAnal will analyze the image and display the results, indicating whether pneumonia is present.

 # Contributions
-Contributions to PneumoNet are welcome!
+Contributions to MedAnal are welcome!
 If you have ideas for improving the deep learning model, enhancing the web application, or adding new features, please feel free to submit a pull request.

 # Acknowledgements
 We would like to thank the developers and contributors of the deep learning frameworks and libraries used in this project, as well as the creators of the datasets used for training and evaluation.